 How to get there

-By air: Nikos Kazantzakis International Airport located about 5km east of the city centre.
-The airport has a bank, an ATM, a duty-free shop and a cafe bar.
+By air: Nikos Kazantzakis International Airport located about 5km east of the city center.
+The airport has a bank, an ATM, a modern duty-free shop, and cafe bars.
 Book your flights via our partner website.

-By Boat: The ferry port is 500m to east of the koules fortress and old harbour.
-Minoan, Anek and Blue Star all operate daily (two) ferries from Iraklio to Pireaus.
-Anek also has a weekly service to Karpathos, Kasos, Milos, Rhodes and Santorini.
+By Boat: The ferry port is 500m to the east of the Koules fortress and old harbor.
+Minoan, Anek, and Blue Star all operate daily (two) ferries from Iraklio to Pireaus.
+Anek also has a weekly service to Karpathos, Kasos, Milos, Rhodes, and Santorini.
 Hellenic Seaways goes to Mykonos, Paros, Santorini daily.
 The fastest boat to Santorini is operated by Sea Jets.
-You could reserve your tickest here
+You could reserve your tickets here

 By Car: If you want to explore the region while you're here, we recommend that you rent a car.
-We suggest our sister website, which offers competitive prices and you can collect your car at either airport.
+We suggest our sister website Crete-Car-Rental.com, which offers competitive prices and you can collect your car at either airport.

-Buses: There are THREE operating bus stations. (see map) Rethymno and Chania station is now included within bus station A below.
-Bus station A (tel: 2810-245019, 245020) is across the road from the port, near the marina.
-For: Chania, Rethymno and connections to Imbros, Sfakia, Kastelli and other places in west and south-west Crete, and destinations on the north coast east of Heraklion (including Hersonissos, Archanes, Sitia, Agios Nikolaos, Lassithi Plateau).
+Buses: There are two operating bus stations.
+The main bus station is nearby Heraklion Port (google location here).
+For: Chania, Rethymno, and connections to Imbros, Sfakia, Kastelli, and other places in the west and south-west Crete, and destinations on the north coast east of Heraklion (including Hersonissos, Archanes, Sitia, Agios Nikolaos, Lassithi Plateau).
 Please find here all information about the station.

-Next to it is the bus station for local, city and Knossos buses (tel: 2810-220755, 226065).
 Bus station B (tel: 2810-255965) at Hanioporta (part of the old city walls, at the beginning of 62 Martyrs street).
-For all other destinations - this means Anogia, Rogdia, Agia Gallini, Mires, Matala, Phaestos, Gortyn and places in between.
+For all other destinations - this means Anogia, Rogdia, Agia Gallini, Mires, Matala, Phaestos, Gortyn, and places in between.
 See bus schedules to/from Heraklion.
 (Phones: see Calling Crete) And if you are ready to leave Heraklion, you can check Flights to/from Heraklion and Ferries to/from Heraklion (google exact location here).
 Please find here all information about the station.

 Where To Stay

-Heraklion (central): Lato Hotel a most desirable and stylish place to stay in Heraklion.
+Lato Hotel the most desirable and stylish place to stay in Heraklion.
 Family-owned, designer hotel, with rotating displays of contemporary Greek art in rooms and public areas.
 Conveniently located between the Venetian Koules Fortress and Eleftherias Square.
-Most of its rooms have direct, remarkable view of the fortress, harbour and Dia island across the sea.
+Most of its rooms have a direct, remarkable view of the fortress, harbor, and Dia island across the sea.
 Balconies or terraces, air-conditioning/heating, double-glazing, local internet access provided in every room, and satellite TV.
 The dining room serves breakfast and full meals and there is an elegant and comfortable bar for drinks and coffees.
-Workout room, steam room and Jacuzzi, roof terrace for guests.
-Open year round.
+Workout room, steam room, and Jacuzzi, roof terrace for guests.
+Open year-round.

-Aquila Atlantis Hotel, is Heraklion's largest luxury hotel.
-Located in the heart of Iraklion city and within 200 metres from the Archaeological Museum of Heraklion, the 5-star Aquila Atlantis Hotel features an outdoor pool with unobstructed views over the harbour, a semi-covered heated pool and an elegantly decorated restaurant.
+Aquila Atlantis Hotel is Heraklion's largest luxury hotel.
+Located in the heart of Iraklion city and within 200 meters from the Archaeological Museum of Heraklion, the 5-star Aquila Atlantis Hotel features an outdoor pool with unobstructed views over the harbor, a semi-covered heated pool, and an elegantly decorated restaurant.

-Galaxy Hotel is centrally located in the posh part of Heraklion, Crete's capital city, showcases elegant design, upscale comfort, contemporary conveniences, high standard of services, gracious professionalism and healthful amenities to cosset discerning guests and business travellers alike.
+Galaxy Hotel is centrally located in the posh part of Heraklion, Crete's capital city, showcases elegant design, upscale comfort, contemporary conveniences, high standard of services, gracious professionalism, and healthful amenities to cosset discerning guests and business travelers alike.

-Olive Green, an urban oasis, 100% environmentally eco - friendly hotel in the heart of Heraklion town, in unique Crete.
+Olive Green Hotel, an urban oasis, 100% environmentally eco - friendly hotel in the heart of Heraklion town, in unique Crete.